mikechen092/E90_Auto_Vehicle/README.md

 a test set as well as a target set.
 This data set is by no means comprehensive.
 There needs to be more variety added to be fully capable of path detection.

-The results folder contains images of the results of our vision processed
+The results folder contains images of the results of our vision process

 Con.py is a python script taken from Noah Weinthal and Neil MacFarland E90 project that allows python communication with a controller.
 It is imported into other